hdunl/AVLSpellCheck/explanations/AVLTree.md

 ## Conclusion

-The `AVLTree` class is a sophisticated implementation of an AVL Tree data structure.
+The `spellchecker.AVLTree` class is a sophisticated implementation of an AVL Tree data structure.
 It manages tree balance through precise height calculations, balance factor assessments, and rotations.
 The insertion and search operations maintain the tree's integrity while ensuring efficient and balanced data storage.

 ## Type Constraint